uriel1998/tdab/README.md

 executing the program and wait for you to hit a key (necessary for programs that exit immediately, which triggers the pane closing).

+If you set the environment variable `tdab_focus` to true, the sidebar and topbar will be *focused* upon launching; default is to switch back to the original pane.
+Either set it globally or immediately before calling, e.g.

+`export tdab_focus=true;tmux-topbar.sh --offset 90 man man`

 If you run the scripts outside of tmux, it will just run the command.

 ### tmux_devour.sh